Napa DUI Attorney

 2. Slurred speech or bloodshot eyes - Once the cop has pulled you over, they'll ask you some questions to get a sense of your sobriety.
 If they suspect anything out of the ordinary they might shine their flashlight in your face and examine your eyes to see if you're intoxicated.

 3. Eye jerking in field sobriety test - First and foremost, field sobriety tests are not mandatory by law, but if you decline to do one, the consequences may be severe.
 If the officer asks you to follow his finger left and right, what they're looking for is your eye jerking or twitching when it has reached its maximum deviation.

 4. Failing the walk-and-turn test - When an officer is conducting this test, they're usually looking for anything out of the ordinary.
 In order to avoid needing a Napa DUI attorney, wait until the officer has instructed you to begin, touch each heel with your toe, take the proper amount of steps, and don't lose your balance.

 Decades of DUI Defense Experience at Your Disposal

 It is an unfortunate fact that an arrest for DUI is a common occurrence.
 Much less common is the quality of representation that The Law Office of Douglas Pharr provides a client charged with DUI.
 Our legal team gives our clients’ DUI the attention it deserves.
 The case is scrutinized by a highly skilled Napa DUI attorney to ensure that everything possible is done to protect you against these charges.
 When your case is complete you will have the luxury of knowing that every legal option was exhausted prior to the case closing.
 At the Law Office of Douglas Pharr, we understand the urgency of your legal matter and can provide the legal help you need.

-Call our offices today at (707) 674-5868 to schedule your free consultation and learn more about our impressive track record.
-Don’t delay!
+Call our offices today at (707) 674-5868 to schedule your free consultation and learn more about the impressive track record of your Napa DUI Attorney!